alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 There might be two devices also, depending on the version of the board you are using.
 The device named `V2M-MPS3` or `V2MMPS3` is the `SD card`.

-If the axf/elf file is within 1MiB, it can be flashed into the FPGA memory directly without having to break it down into separate load region specific blobs.
+If the axf/elf file is within the ITCM load size limit, it can be copied into the FPGA memory directly without having to break it down into separate load region specific blobs.
 However, with neural network models exceeding this size, it becomes necessary to follow this approach.

 1. For example, the image classification use case will produce: